lars-erik/Our.Umbraco.ContentList/readme.md

 I'm working on regular `IPublishedContent` data sources and configurable mode so it can be used in any site.

-To be tweeted and blogged when a beta is ready.
+To be tweeted and blogged about when a beta is ready.